-Karen, what made you decide to be an author, specifically a romance author?
+Andrea, what made you decide to be an author?

 What do you like best about being a writer?
 What do you like the least?

-How do you think your life experiences have prepared you for writing romance?
+How do you think your life experiences have prepared you for writing?

 Have you ever felt as if you were being dictated to while you wrote a book–as if the words came of their own accord?
 If yes, which book did that happen with?

-You’ve written three novels and are working on a fourth.
+You’ve written four novels and are working on a fifth.
 What’s your favorite time management tip?

 Are you a plotter or a pantser, i.e., do you outline your books ahead of time or are you an “organic” writer?